tejaswini972/MCW-Enterprise-ready-cloud/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

 4. When complete, select **Next** to set the Parameters in the policy assignment.

-5. From the drop down list select the option **expressRouteCircuits** from the drop down list.
+5. From the drop-down list select the option **expressRouteCircuits**.

 6. Your Assign policy screen should look like the below screen shot.
 Once confirmed select the **Create** button.